ElectronAsh/FLCOS-Mini-Projector-ESP32/README.md

 The included RGB LED has all of Anodes connected together.
-I originally put some LM3404 LED driver ICs on the board, but they wouldn't have worked for a common-Anode LED.
-So I changed those for the LM3414 instead.
+I originally put some LM3404 LED driver ICs on the board, but they wouldn't have worked for a common-Anode RGB LED chip, so I changed those for the LM3414 instead.

-The same module appears to be the same one used in the "JAKKS Eyclops" toy projector... https://videotechnology.blogspot.com/2010/11/inside-jakks-pacific-eyeclops-mini.html
+The FLCOS module appears to be the same one used in the "JAKKS Eyeclops" toy projector... https://videotechnology.blogspot.com/2010/11/inside-jakks-pacific-eyeclops-mini.html

 Before I received some modules, I did a lot of tracing of the JAKKS PCB to try to confirm the pinout against the TVP5150 TV decoder chip.